writing, ideas, a space for creativity

 Hello I’m Niamh.
-I am an active blogger and recently published writer.
+I am a blogger and recently published writer.
 I had my first chapter ‘Linguistics and the Feminist Label’ published by Badger and Seal in 2021.
 I am a bachelor of Linguistics and a fully qualified TEFL teacher.
 I identify as a lesbian and love my queer community.
-I love fashion, travel and reading non-fiction books, which I review regularly on instagram.
-I currently work in golf club management (don’t ask).
+I love fashion, travel and learning.
+I like to read; reviews go on socials every so often.
+I currently work in golf club marketing and web development.

 <— Here I am enjoying a daiquiri in sunny Prague in 2019.

-Enter your email to join my subscription list to never miss a post and be sure to follow and interact on socials – I update them daily with book recommendations, research, quotes, discussions and obviously memes.
+Enter your email to join my subscription list to never miss a post and be sure to follow and interact on socials – let’s interact!

-Thanks for visiting, I hope you can connect with and enjoy my writing, Niamh 🙂 x
+Thanks for visiting, I hope you can connect with and enjoy my writing

 “why the female says?”After much thought and consideration, I arrived at the blog name ‘the female says’ as firstly, it rhymes with ‘the female gaze’ which I studied in school, college and university.
 The decision to use ‘says’ came from my degree – which is English.
 A huge part of English and language as a whole is communication.
 Speech and language is a huge interest of mine and since we are fighting for equality of the sexes, we must use our voices!
 We would not be able to use our voices without the brave and courageous women who used theirs first.